vpenso/scripts/docs/hardware/storage.md

     0.00 3028.00
     […]

-<kbd>iotop</kbd>, list of processes/threads consuming IO bandwidth.
+**iotop**, list of processes/threads consuming IO bandwidth.
 In interactive mode use the arrow keys to select the column used for sorting. "o" limits the view to active processes, and "a" accumulates the I/O counters.

 Limit output with option `-Po` for active processes only.
 Option `-a` accumulates I/O `-b` enables non-interactive batch mode:

     » iotop -bPao -u $USER
     Total DISK READ:       0.00 B/s | Total DISK WRITE:       0.00 B/s
       PID  PRIO  USER     DISK READ  DISK WRITE  SWAPIN      IO    COMMAND 25722 be/4 vpenso        0.00 B      8.14 M  0.00 %  0.00 % root.exe […]